jlpteaching/ECS154B/lab1/lab1.md

 As given, the template code causes compile errors in the tests.
 This is because no registers are connected to input or output, so the compiler optimizes them away!
 This confuses the simulator since it is trying to compare register values.
-Once you have implemented your ALU control unit these errors will go away.
+Once you have implemented your ALU control unit, these errors will go away.

 There are two main tests given for Lab 1.
 (There will be many more in future labs!)
 - `ALUControlUnitRTypeTester`: Directed tests which poke the input of the control unit and expect a specific output.
 - and `SingleCycleCPUTester`: This runs *actual RISC-V applications* on your CPU model.
 This will be used below.

 In this part of the assignment, you only need to run the ALU control unit tests.
-To run just these tests, you can use the sbt command `testOnly` as demonstrated below.
+To run just these tests, you can use the `sbt` command `testOnly`, as demonstrated below.

 ```
 sbt> testOnly CODCPU.ALUControlTesterLab1